Easy No-Bake Oreo Truffles

 - Oreo Peanut Butter Pie

 - 8 ounces cream cheese, softened

 - Line a cookie sheet with parchment or wax paper.
-Use a small scoop to roll cookies into a one inch balls.
-Place the cookie sheet in the refrigerator for at least 1 hour or freezer for 10 minutes to firm.
-(Oreo truffles can be left in the freezer for longer, but will need time to warm back up before dipping.)
+Use a small scoop to roll cookies into one-inch balls.
+Place the cookie sheet in the refrigerator for at least 1 hour or freezer for 10 minutes to firm up.

-- Melt chocolate using a glass or metal bowl placed over a pot of simmering water or melting in the microwave at 50% power, stirring after each 30 seconds.
+- Melt the semisweet chocolate using either a glass or metal bowl placed over a pot of simmering water or melting in the microwave at 50% power, stirring after each 30 seconds.
 Once completely melted, dip the Oreo truffles into the melted chocolate using two forks to roll the balls in the chocolate.
 Place the chocolate-covered Oreo balls back onto the wax paper-covered cookie sheet.

-- Optional: melt white chocolate and drizzle over the truffles, using a fork.
+- If desired, melt the white chocolate and drizzle it over the truffles.

-- Refrigerate truffles for at least one hour, until chocolate is set; then transfer to an airtight container.
-Truffles can be kept under refrigeration for up to a week.
+- Refrigerate the truffles for at least one hour, until the chocolate is set; then transfer them into an airtight container.